Drawserqzez/Spotify-CLI/README.md

 ## Publishing and running the app
 0. Open your terminal of choice and run the following command:
+> Please note that the project is automatically configured for use with win-x64

     ` dotnet publish -o <output-directory> -r <your-system> `

-1. Put the published contents in your PATH if you haven't already
+2. Put the published contents in your PATH if you haven't already
-2. Rename the .exe to something shorter for easier use

 ## Todo